Pleural Thickening

 This causes decreased lung volume and forces the patient to work harder to breathe.
 When this condition becomes severe, it can lead to respiratory failure and death.

-Pleural thickening does not develop in everyone who is exposed to asbestos, but it is not uncommon.
+Pleural thickening does not develop in everyone exposed to asbestos, but it is not uncommon.
 If you came into contact with asbestos on the job, get regular lung screenings.

 Diagnosis for pleural thickening usually begins with a description of symptoms, including shortness of breath and chest pain, combined with known asbestos exposure.

 A CT, or computed tomography scan, gives a clearer picture of what is happening in the lungs and pleura.
-These scans are high resolution and allow doctors to distinguish between pleural thickening and pleural plaques.
+These high-resolution scans allow doctors to distinguish between pleural thickening and pleural plaques.

 Distinguishing between benign pleural thickening and malignant mesothelioma is not easy.
 A doctor may choose to follow a CT scan with a PET scan (positron emission tomography) to help determine if thickening is benign or cancerous.[2]